sosiristseng/sosiristseng.github.io/docs/applications/command-line/manual.md

 ## tldr

 https://github.com/tldr-pages/tldr are collaborative cheat sheets for console commands, a complement to `man` pages.
-They are also available as [a pdf document](https://tldr.sh/assets/tldr-book.pdf)
+They are also available as [a PDF document](https://tldr.sh/assets/tldr-book.pdf)

 ### Install